boazbk/tcs/lec_00_1_math_background.md

 Thus, our only way to show this type of _negative result_ is to use _mathematical proofs_.
 So you can  see why our main tools in this course will be mathematical proofs and definitions.

-> # {.remark title="This chapter: a reader's manual" #manualbackground}
+##  This chapter: a reader's manual   { #manualbackground}

-Depending on your background, you can approach this chapter in different ways:
+Depending on your background, you can approach this chapter in two different ways:

->
-* If you already have taken some proof-based courses, and are very familiar with the notions of discrete mathematics, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, and skip ahead to the rest of this book.
+* If you already have taken some proof-based courses, and are very familiar with the notions of discrete mathematics, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
 Alternatively, you can  sit back, relax, and read this chapter just to get familiar with our notation, as well as to enjoy (or not) my philosophical musings and attempts at humor.
 You might also want to start brushing up on _discrete probability_, which we'll use later in this course.
->

 * If your background is not as extensive, you should lean forward, and read this chapter with a pen and paper handy, making notes and working out derivations as you go along.
 We cannot fit a semester-length discrete math course in a single chapter, and hence will be necessarily brief in our discussions.
-Thus you might want to occasionally pause to watch  some discrete math lectures, read some of the resources mentioned above, and do some exercises to make sure you internalized the material.
+Thus you might want to occasionally pause to watch some discrete math lectures, read some of the resources mentioned in [notesmathchap](){.ref}, and do some exercises to make sure you internalized the material.